Data Processing Agreement (DPA)

 - Secure data disposal

-A.5 Physical Security at Hosting Provider (Hetzner)
+A.5 Physical Security at Hosting Providers

-- ISO certifications
+- Hosting providers hold ISO 27001 and equivalent certifications

 A.6 Backup and Disaster Recovery

-- Daily automatic backups
+- Daily automated backups

 A.7 Logging and Monitoring

-- Logging of system access
+- Logging of system and employee access in all IT systems

-- Monitoring of abnormal activity
+- Monitoring of abnormal activity and regular review of logs

 A.8 Employee Security